section-engineering-education/engineering-education/articles/uploading-files-using-multer-nodejs/index.md

   - url: /engineering-education/uploading-files-using-multer-nodejs/hero.jpg
     alt: Multer example image
 ---
 Whenever we submit a form on the client-side of any website, all the form data goes to the server-side.
-Usually, form-data gets encoded before submitting it to the server.
+Usually, form-data gets encoded before we submit it to the server.
 We can do this by specifying the enctype attribute in the `<form>` tag in HTML.
 If we don't specify it, form-data gets encoded with the default type.
 <!--more-->
 ### Introduction
 This is usually the case when we are dealing with text-only data like name, email, and password, etc.